 Public Safety - while you are protecting the public, are you also safe from the elements?

 Transportation - If you are driving or riding around you are getting more than your fair share of sun exposure.

 Employers have an obligation to make sure that their team are provided with adequate sun protection.
-Furthermore, if you are self employed and your role includes outdoors activities, sun protective products are tax deductible expense in a number of countries.
+If you are self employed and your role includes outdoors activities, sun protective products are a tax deductible expense in a number of countries.

 If you wish to talk to us about stylish sun protective workwear solutions please do not hesitate to get in touch with us.
 We are working with a number of responsible employers around Australia already.